laulaiu/Timer_LE-pub/README.md

 4: use um OTG para   conectar ao celular, ou conecte ao computador e use o CSTIMER.
 }
 </p>

-<p>Timer that works with the keyboard, allowing you to perform trick art like in the video below using this app</p>

 <p>
   Timer that works with the keyboard, allowing you to perform trick art like in the video below using this app